pluralsight/guides/in-review/front-end-javascript/testing-user-interfaces-with-browser-automation/article.md

 You can change the `browserName` property if you like (for example to `"firefox"`) if you want to test with a different browser.

-Next we'll try out a simple example to make sure everything is working correctly.
+Next, we'll test using a simple example to make sure everything is working correctly.

 ### Simple example

-To start out with, we will create an example of a script that opens up a search engine, enters a query, presses the search button, and gets the number of results.
+To begin, we will create an example of a script that opens up a search engine, enters a query, presses the search button, and gets the number of results.

 In your `tests` folder, create a file named `searchExample.js` with the following content: